sabriyasar/clipping-marketplace/README.md

 This project intentionally does not include:

 - Production authentication
-- Real social-media API integrations
+- Real TikTok, Instagram, or YouTube API integrations
 - Real payment processing
 - Background job infrastructure
 - Notifications
+- Creator profiles
+- Advanced analytics
 - Fraud detection
-- Production moderation workflows
+- Production-grade moderation workflows

-These were kept outside the scope of the take-home implementation so the core marketplace and budget-safety flows could remain focused and testable.
+These were intentionally kept outside the scope of the take-home assignment so the core marketplace, access-control, ingestion, and budget-safety flows could remain small, focused, and testable.